TianZerL/Anime4KCPP/readme.md

 | [stb](https://github.com/nothings/stb)                                                                                               | N/A                         | core                | Automatic   | AC_PATH_STB                          |
 | [VapourSynth SDK](https://github.com/vapoursynth/vapoursynth/tree/master/include)                                                    | AC_BUILD_FILTER_VAPOURSYNTH | filter(vapoursynth) | Automatic   | pkg-config / AC_PATH_VAPOURSYNTH_SDK |

-- The minimum tested version of the CUDA Toolkit is 11
+- The minimum tested version of the CUDA Toolkit is 11.
-- The minimum version of FFmpeg libraries is FFmpeg 4
+- The minimum version of FFmpeg libraries is FFmpeg 4.
-- Both Qt5 and Qt6 should be OK
+- Both Qt5 and Qt6 should be OK.
-- VapourSynth SDK 4 is required
+- VapourSynth SDK 4 is required.
 - For non MSVC compilers, [a modified version of the DirectShow BaseClasses](https://github.com/TianZerL/DirectShow-BaseClasses-MultiCompiler) will be used.

 ## Platform
 ### Windows
 Tested with MinGW-w64, Clang and MSVC.

-For DirectShow BaseClasses, tested compilers include MinGW-w64, ClangCL and MSVC.
+**DirectShow filter is only available on Windows, tested compilers include MinGW-w64, ClangCL and MSVC.**

 *Build with MinGW-w64:*
 ```powershell